OICR/softeng-blog/_posts/francois_gerthoffert/2017-12-08-Introducing-Overture.md

     <img src="{{site.urlimg}}francois_gerthoffert/overture-logo.png" />
 </figure>

-As internal discussions progressed on documenting our ICGC tools in the perspective of them being used outside of the team, we started to better structure our open-source repositories and created an ICGC Github organization, to separate tools specific to our data portal from reusable tools.
-We soon realized this was not enough, that we were, with all our projects ([ICGC-DCC](https://dcc.icgc.org/), [Collaboratory](http://cancercollaboratory.org/), [Genomic Data Commons](https://gdc.cancer.gov/), Kids-First), in a privileged position to understand, design, implement and deploy components spanning the entire field of genomic data commons.
+As internal discussions progressed on documenting our ICGC tools in the perspective of them being used outside of the team, we started to better structure our open-source repositories and created an ICGC Github organization to separate tools specific to our data portal from reusable tools.
+We soon realized this was not enough, that we were, with all our projects ([ICGC-DCC](https://dcc.icgc.org/), [Collaboratory](http://cancercollaboratory.org/), [Genomic Data Commons](https://gdc.cancer.gov/), Kids-First, and more to come), in a privileged position to understand, design, implement and deploy components spanning the entire field of genomic data commons.
 And more than that, some of those components were already built and mature.
 Using years of experience operating the ICGC Data Coordination Centre, we learnt from our mistakes, optimized implementations and overall built very robust and scalable components for our field.

 # Our projects

 To better understand why we are in a privileged situation with [Overture](https://www.overture.bio), it's worth detailing the scope of our main projects:
-* On [Cancer Gernome Collaboratory](http://cancercollaboratory.org/) our team is building a cloud environment from scratch, including purchasing hardware, designing and operating the infrastructure (running OpenStack and Ceph), operating a [mirror of the ICGC Dataset](https://dcc.icgc.org/repositories?filters=%7B%22file%22:%7B%22repoName%22:%7B%22is%22:%5B%22Collaboratory%20-%20Toronto%22%5D%7D%7D%7D&files=%7B%22from%22:1%7D) and researching possible ways of implementing a cost recovery model.
-To do all of this, we are using off-the-shelf tools (OpenStack, Ceph, Zabbix, ...), but also building our own when such tools didn't exist.
+* On [Cancer Gernome Collaboratory](http://cancercollaboratory.org/) our team is building a cloud environment from scratch.
+This includes purchasing hardware, designing and operating the infrastructure (running OpenStack and Ceph), operating a [mirror of the ICGC Dataset](https://dcc.icgc.org/repositories?filters=%7B%22file%22:%7B%22repoName%22:%7B%22is%22:%5B%22Collaboratory%20-%20Toronto%22%5D%7D%7D%7D&files=%7B%22from%22:1%7D) with its related toolset and researching possible ways of implementing a cost recovery model.
+To do all of this, we are using off-the-shelf tools (OpenStack, Ceph, Zabbix, ...), but also building our own when such tools don't exist.

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/collab-racks.png" />